Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples

 \section{Abstract}

-Recent defenses published at venues like NIPS, ICML, ICLR and CVPR are mainly focused on mitigating white-box attacks.
-These defenses do not properly consider adaptive adversaries.
-In this paper, we expand the scope of these defenses to include adaptive black-box adversaries.
+Many defenses have recently been proposed at venues like NIPS, ICML, ICLR and CVPR.
+These defenses are mainly focused on mitigating white-box attacks.
+They do not properly examine black-box attacks.
+In this paper, we expand upon the analysis of these defenses to include adaptive black-box adversaries.
 Our evaluation is done on nine defenses including Barrage of Random Transforms, ComDefend, Ensemble Diversity, Feature Distillation, The Odds are Odd, Error Correcting Codes, Distribution Classifier Defense, K-Winner Take All and Buffer Zones.
 Our investigation is done using two black-box adversarial models and six widely studied adversarial attacks for CIFAR-10 and Fashion-MNIST datasets.
-Our analyses show most recent defenses provide only marginal improvements in security, as compared to undefended networks.
+Our analyses show most recent defenses (7 out of 9) provide only marginal improvements in security ($<25\%$), as compared to undefended networks.
 For every defense, we also show the relationship between the amount of data the adversary has at their disposal, and the effectiveness of adaptive black-box attacks.
 Overall, our results paint a clear picture: defenses need both thorough white-box and black-box analyses to be considered secure.
 We provide this large scale study and analyses to motivate the field to move towards the development of more robust black-box defenses.